Managing an external subscription

 , which you should continue to persist.

-The Subscription Notifications article (refer to Learning tools for access information) provides a comprehensive list of the information you're required to include in this notification.
+The Subscription Notifications article (refer to Learning tools for access information) provides a comprehensive list of the information you must include in this notification.

 After most subscription change events, you can continue processing renewals using the same billingAgreementId